Back to Blogs

 May 6, 2025

 As companies depend more on external vendors, they also inherit a portion of their suppliers’ ethical, environmental, and governance issues.
 This connection can quietly expose businesses to serious challenges.
-If a supplier is found violating labor laws or dumping waste illegally, the backlash can reach the parent brand.
+If a supplier is found to violate labor laws or illegally dump waste, the backlash can reach the parent brand.
 That’s why third-party ESG compliance is essential.
-Businesses must manage supplier relationships not just for performance or pricing, but also for ethical alignment.
+Businesses must manage supplier relationships not only for performance and pricing but also for ethical alignment.
 Ignoring this reality can lead to the loss of public trust.
-Even one misstep by a vendor can taint a company’s image globally.
+Even one misstep by a vendor can tarnish a company’s global image.

 What Constitutes a Third-Party ESG Risk?